 - stiff muscles in the trunk

-- posture problems from a rigid spinal cord (this can cause you to hunch over)
+- posture problems from rigid back muscles that can cause you to hunch over

 - walking difficulties

 - sensory issues such as sensitivity to light, noise, and sound